gear-foundation/gear-wiki/docs/examples/staking.md

 \sum_{t=0}^{t=b} \frac {1} {L(t)} - \sum_{t=0}^{t=a-1} \frac {1} {L(t)}
 $$

-So, the equation to calculate the amount of reward that a user will receive from t=a to t=b under the condition the the number of tokens he staked is constant:
+So, the equation to calculate the amount of reward that a user will receive from t=a to t=b under the condition the number of tokens he staked is constant:

 $$
 Rk\sum_{t=a}^{t=b} \frac {1} {L(t)} = Rk(\sum_{t=0}^{t=b} \frac {1} {L(t)} - \sum_{t=0}^{t=a-1} \frac {1} {L(t)})